m-aparna/Green-Buddy/README.md

           source venv/bin/activate

-4. #### Install the Requirements
+3. #### Install the Requirements

    - Install all required packages by running:

           pip install -r requirements.txt

-5. #### Set Up SQLAlchemy

-   - Update the project with your SQLAlchemy  credentials by replacing the username, password, and database_name placeholders.

-6. #### Install Required Modules, Libraries, and Packages [
+   - Refer to the requirement.txt where you will find all requirements and need to ensure everything needs to be installed.

    - Follow the instructions in the [🚀Modules/Packages/library](#🚀modules/packages/library:) section to install all necessary dependencies.

-7. #### Clone the Repository
+4. #### Clone the Repository

      - Clone the project repository:

        git clone https://github.com/github_username/repo_name.git

-8. #### Navigate to the Project Directory

-    - Move into the project directory:

-         cd Green-Buddy

-9. #### Configure APIs and Keys
+4. #### Configure APIs and Keys

      - Create accounts on the required API platforms mentioned in the [Important API Used for the Project](#important-api-used-for-the-project) section.